Teoscar Hernández Preview, Player Props: Mariners vs. Astros

-Teoscar Hernandez -- hitting .333 in his past 10 games -- will be in action for the Seattle Mariners versus the Houston Astros, with J.P.
-France on the mound, on August 18 at 8:10 PM ET.
+The Seattle Mariners, including Teoscar Hernandez (.333 batting average in his past 10 games), take on starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Saturday at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Royals.
+In his last appearance, he had three hits (going 3-for-4 with a double) against the Astros.

 Teoscar Hernández Game Info & Props vs. the Astros